mmarzolla/parallel-etudes/README.md

 # Parallel Etudes

-This repository contains the source code of exercises that are used in the lab sessions for the High Performance Computing (HPC) course, University of Bologna.
+This repository contains the source code of programminf exercises that are used in the lab sessions of the High Performance Computing (HPC) course, University of Bologna, first cycle degree in Computer Science and Engineering.

-The lab sessions are organized as follows: each exercise includes a specification document in the form of a HTML page, and a working serial implementation of the program to be realized.
-The goal is to parallelize the serial program using the technology that has been previously introduced in the class (OpenMP, MPI, CUDA/OpenCL).
-At the end of the lab session, the solution to all exercises is made available.
+The lab sessions are organized as follows: each exercise includes a detailed specification and a working serial implementation.
+The goal is to parallelize the serial program using one of the technologies that have been introduced in the last class (OpenMP, MPI, CUDA/OpenCL).
+Possible solutions are made available at the end of each lab session.

-Some exercises are quite simple, while others are slightly more complex.
+Some exercises are quite simple, while others are more complex.
 However, the level of difficulty is quite low since students are expected to fully solve at least one exercise during each lab session.

-There are a couple of interesting points that differentiate these exercises from other parallel programming exercises, or parallel
-benchmarks:
+Some notable points:

-- They require little or no knowledge outside parallel programming to be solved; in particular, they require very little or no knowledge of physics, linear algebra or numerical analysis.
+- These exercises require little or no knowledge outside parallel programming; in particular, they do not require advanced knowledge of physics, linear algebra or numerical analysis.

-- Many exercises are small applications that are designed to be interesting.
-These applications are taken from different domains, e.g., 3D graphics, Cellular Automata, gravitational N-body solvers, cryptography and so on.
-Some applications produce images or movies as output, rather than numbers or dry output messages.
+- Many exercises are designed to be interesting, and are taken from different domains such as 3D graphics, Cellular Automata, gravitational N-body solvers, cryptography and so on.
+Some programs produce images or movies as output, to make them more appealing.

-- Some programs are parallelized using multiple programming paradigms.
+- Some exercises can be parallelized using multiple programming paradigms.
+This is quite useful to appreciate the strengths and weaknesses of each paradigm.
-  For example, the same N-body solver might be proposed during OpenMP lab sessions, then MPI, and then CUDA/OpenCL.
-This is quite useful to see how each parallel programming paradigm can be applied to the same problem.

 ## List of exercises